zmcneilly/control-center/docs/Technical Notes.md

 ## Technical Design Decisions

-- 2018-07-01 - This will use Django for RESTful API and a web front end
+- 2018-07-01 - This will use Django for RESTful API and a web front end.
-- 2018-07-01 - This will use SaltStack because it's what I'm most familiar with
+- 2018-07-01 - This will use SaltStack because it's what I'm most familiar with.
 - 2018-07-01 - This will use GCE because they give a $300 credit.
+- 2018-07-01 - UI Node and APP Node will use `ccui` and `ccapp` as working project names.